How Brand Identity and Lead Generation Drive Sales

 • Their sales process reinforces their data-driven brand promise

-By maintaining this brand consistency across its lead generation funnel, Gong has grown exponentially while establishing a premium market position.
+By maintaining brand consistency across its lead-generation funnel, Gong has grown exponentially while establishing a premium market position.

 Example 3: Inkbot Design’s Brand Authority Approach